Skip To Content

 Becker, Kelly.
 2007.
 Epistemology Modalized.
 Routledge Studies in Contemporary Philosophy n.
 5. London: Routledge, doi:10.4324/9780203940341.

 Becker, Kelly and Black, Tim, eds.
 2012.
 The Sensitivity Principle in Epistemology.
-Cambridge: Cambridge University Press, doi:10.1017/CBO9780511783630.
+Cambridge: Cambridge University Press, doi:10.1017/cbo9780511783630.

 Bjerring, Jens Christian and Gundersen, Lars Bo.
 2020.
 Higher-Order Knowledge and Sensitivity.”
 Canadian Journal of Philosophy 50(3): 339–349, doi:10.1017/can.2019.36.

 Cogburn, Jon and Roland, Jeffrey W. 2013.
-Safety and The True-True Problem.”
+Safety and the True-True Problem.”
 Pacific Philosophical Quarterly 94(2): 246–267, doi:10.1111/j.1468-0114.2012.01454.x.

 DeRose, Keith.
 1995.
 Solving the Skeptical Problem.”
 The Philosophical Review 104(1): 1–52, doi:10.2307/2186011.

-—.
+DeRose, Keith.
 2004.
 Sosa, Safety, Sensitivity, and Skeptical Hypotheses.” in Ernest Sosa and His Critics, edited by John Greco, pp. 22–41.
 Philosophers and Their Critics.
-Oxford: Basil Blackwell Publishers, doi:10.1002/9780470756140.ch3.
+Oxford: Blackwell Publishers, doi:10.1002/9780470756140.ch3.

-—.
+DeRose, Keith.
 2017.
 The Appearance of Ignorance.
 Knowledge, Skepticism, and Context, Vol. II.
-Oxford: Oxford University Press, doi:10.1163/22105700-20191398.
+Stanford, California: Stanford University Press, doi:10.1163/22105700-20191398.

 Enoch, David, Spectre, Levi and Fisher, Talia.
 2012.
 Statistical Evidence, Sensitivity, and the Legal Value of Knowledge.”
 Philosophy & Public Affairs 40(3): 197–224, doi:10.1111/papa.12000.